chammerq/PopProViz/README.md

 ## Example
 In the figure below, lightning deaths from 1959 to 1994 are plotted below to demonstrate these normalization techniques.
 The lightning data is sourced from https://www.weather.gov/cae/lightningbystate.html and the population numbers are from the 1979 estimate sourced from https://www2.census.gov/programs-surveys/popest/datasets/1970-1980/national/asrh/.
 In the raw numbers, the larger population of Florida makes it stand out.
 In the per-population plot, the small population makes Wyoming stand out.
 The weighted least squares normalization is able to highlight both Florida and Wyoming along with a handful of other states.
 It also highlights how California is surprisingly low.
-In the binomially distributed normalization, California is so low that washes out the rest.
-In my experience in some data sets, the second method can amplify outliers, which could be desirable depending on the goals.
+In the binomially distributed normalization, California is so low that it washes out the rest.
+In my experience the second method can amplify outliers in some data sets, which may or may not be desirable depending on the goal.
 ![Comparision](https://user-images.githubusercontent.com/102822092/167511207-8ae95be8-a9e4-4d15-80b8-badd0a5991a0.png)